sourcegraph/handbook/content/departments/talent/process/engineering_interview_process.md

 - **Duration:** 60-minutes

 - **Details:** You will discuss the most complex problem the candidate has solved with code or the most complex codebases they have worked with.

+#### Frontend live-coding exercise interview

+- **Interviewers:** two frontend engineers from the Sourcegraph team

+- **Duration:** 60-minutes

+- **Details:** This is a live interview to assess your approach to Code and to the UI/UX design.
+One interviewer will lead the interview and one interviewer will shadow.
+The exercise requires  a CodeSandbox account and a Figma account.
+If you prefer not to use CodeSandbox we can help with that, please let us know in advance.

+- **Preparation** Make sure that you have a CodeSandbox account and a Figma account.
+We can also accommodate you if you don't have/want a CodeSandbox account, please inform us what you prefer.